-3.4.5.4 Installing the Riser Card Assembly onto the Server Board
+4.4.4 Installing the Riser Card Assembly onto the Server Board

-- 1. Align the fork on the riser card assembly with the pin on the rear chassis panel. ("A" in Figure 31) - 2.
+- 1. Align the fork on the riser card assembly with the pin on the rear chassis panel. ("A" in Figure 35) - 2.
 Attach the riser card assembly to the server board by inserting the riser card edge connector into the super slot header on the server board. ("B") - 3.
-Fasten the blue captive screw on the riser card assembly to the server board. ("C").
+Fasten the blue captive screw on the riser card assembly to the server board. ("C"). - Caution: Touching the battery with a metallic object, such as any part of the PCI riser assembly, can momentarily short the battery. - 4.
+If this is the last task you are performing, replace the processor air duct and the top cover of the chassis.
+Reconnect all the external devices and plug in the power cord(s).